Which flight do I book?

 What do I do with money?
 Do I bring cash or?

 Yes do bring some cash in your currency (USD, Euro, AUD etc); you can change that at the local money changers into Rupiah; we don’t suggest to change money at the airport as its expensive – if you need money for the taxi when you land then just change 20 Euros which is around the Rp.
-300,000 which is more than enough for a taxi (taxi from the airport to Seminyak costs around Rp, 150,000, to Canggu Rp.
-200,000, Ubud Rp.
-300,000.-).
-Please only go into money changers, which are air-conditioned, bright and behind glass doors; not into some dodgy dark money changers in a side street.
+300,000 which is enough for a taxi; however for Amed you will need to pre-arrange a driver as a taxi would be too expensive.
+Please only go into money changers, which are air-conditioned, bright and behind glass doors; not inter some dodgy dark money changers in a side street.
 Always calculate yourself or take the calculator and type it in.
 Some calculators “calculate wrong”.

 Please check with your bank that your ATM card is valid internationally and ideally take a 2nd card as well as a credit card.